ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 <img src="{{ site.baseurl }}/images/150619/hudson-jenkins-bamboo.png" title="Integración continua - Google Trends" name="Integración continua - Google Trends" /><img src="{{ site.baseurl }}/images/150619/stackoverflow-ci-systems.png" title="Integración continua - StackOverflow" name="Integración continua - StackOverflow" />

 **_Jenkins_** shows the largest number of activities in the graphs.
-This how much system with numerous plugins that allow integrating external systems.
+This system has numerous plugins that allow integrating external systems.

 ## 6 Deployment
-The deployment of the systems can be carried out manually, semi-automatic or fully automatic.
-Automatic displays frequently are performed using continuous integration tools as described in the previous section.
+The deployment of the systems can be carried out manually, semiautomatically or fully automatic.
+Automatic deploys are frequently performed using continuous integration tools as described in the previous section.

-Given the trends seen before _(Git, SourceTree, Git-Flow)_ recommend for semi-automatic variants <a href="https://github.com/git-ftp/git-ftp" target="_blank">Git-FTP</a>.
+Given the trends seen before _(Git, SourceTree, Git-Flow)_ I would recommend <a href="https://github.com/git-ftp/git-ftp" target="_blank">Git-FTP</a> for semiautomatically variants.
+This tool was described in the paper <a href="{{ site.baseurl}}/blog/como-configurar-git-ftp-en-sourcetree">Cómo configurar Git-FTP en SourceTree</a>, showing its benefits to the **_SCM_** process.

 Manual deployment variants are made using classic FTP clients such as <a href="https://filezilla-project.org/" target="_blank">FileZila</a>.

-### Final Reflections
+### Final Thoughts

-Trends in the **_SCM_** provide an insight into the behavior of the methods, tools and patterns.
+Trends in the **_SCM_** provide an vision into the behavior of the methods, tools and patterns.
 In this paper is shown in greater detail the tools used in this process.

-The highly relevant elements identified in the study allow us to establish a favorable environment for the development of software. **_Collaboration and communication_** between them is vital to the success of the group.
+The highly relevant elements identified in the study allow us to establish a favorable environment for the development of software.
+An example of the combination of these systems is shown in <a href="{{ site.baseurl}}/blog/modelo-gestion-configuracion-herramientas-codigo-abierto">Modelo de Gestión de Configuración con herramientas código abierto</a>. **_Collaboration and communication_** among them is vital to the success of the group.

-The working groups should make the selection of tools for your environment because the variants are many.
-However, keep in mind you are graphs during **_the selection of tools for software development environment_** will help raise **_productivity levels_** and **_reduce errors_**.
+Working groups should select tools for the specific environment because there are many variants.
+However, keeping in mind these graphs during **_the selection of tools for software development environment_** will help raise **_productivity levels_** and **_reduce errors_**.

 ### Significant Revisions
 * SHRIKRISHNA, H. (2015): Orchestrating Docker.